Last Updated on November 23, 2020 by Theodore Spaulding

 - Attorneys Theodore Spaulding and Jeremy Hayes are 2 lawyers that work diligently while your family grieves.

-- The attorney rating website Avvo has given both Theodore Spaulding and Jeremy Hayes the score of 10/10.
+- The attorney rating website Avvo has given both Theodore Spaulding and Jeremy Hayes a score of 10/10.

 - Our clients get the results they need and often leave honest reviews about the positive experience they had working with a lawyer from our award-winning law firm.